poisa/Settings/README.md

     public function getTypeAlias(): string
     {
-        // This is how the data type is described in the database.
+        // This string gets saved in the database so that when we unserialize the row, we know what serializer class
+        // to use to unserialize it.
 You could easily return the same as getType() and
         // it would work fine, except that you will want to decouple your class names from your database as much as
         // possible.
 If you return the name of the class here and in the future you rename your class to something
         // else, then you'd need to rename all the settings in the database to whatever your class is now named.